Who Gets Notice Before and After Informal Probate

 The post-admission notice creates a clear deadline.
 Heirs and devisees who receive the notice have four months to begin a formal testacy proceeding if they want to challenge the will.
 After that window closes, their right to contest is barred.
 However, this bar does not prevent someone from bringing a later-discovered will to the court's attention.

 If an heir or devisee never receives the notice, they are not bound by the four-month deadline.
 Instead, they may contest under the broader time limit in section 14-3108.
-The applicant is personally liable for any damage caused by failing to send the required notices, though the failure does not invalidate the probate itself.
+The applicant is personally liable for any damage caused by failing to mail a copy of the required notices.
+A surviving spouse or other heir who did not get proper notice keeps their right to challenge.
+The failure does not invalidate the probate itself, but the applicant bears responsibility for any harm that results.